We’re excited to announce that

 After completion of the core courses, applied track students will be required to take a comprehensive examination.
 The exam will have written and oral components to demonstrate both competency in the main marine science disciplines and strength of communication skills.
 The applied track culminates in a hands-on practicum experience working directly with marine resource management professionals to make connections and earn a distinct educational advantage.
 Full-time students should expect to take 3-4 courses each semester and be able to complete the track in as little as 18 months.

 Our established thesis track is a research-based program that emphasizes a hands-on approach to learning through the completion of an original thesis project under the direct mentorship of an experienced marine science researcher.
 The purpose of the T-track is to give students the opportunity to develop a strong foundation in research methodology.
 Individualized programs of study ensure that each student has the best possible preparation based on their interests, background, and abilities.
 MSMS-T students take core and elective courses while engaging in an intensive, independent research project.
 Students work side-by-side with a faculty mentor to discover or synthesize knowledge that contributes to the field of marine science.

-In the first year students take a core course sequence and complete a proposal for their thesis research topic.
-Thesis research is conducted through the next year, culminating in oral and written presentation of a thesis.
-Full-time students will take the equivalent of three classes per semester.
-Research facilities include state-of-the-art laboratories at the Windward Oahu Hawaii Loa campus and the Oceanic Institute; classes are held at both locations.
+In the first year, students will select a committee and complete a proposal for their thesis research topic.
+Research is conducted through the next year, culminating in an oral and written presentation and defense of a thesis.
+Full-time students should expect to take three courses per semester and finish in 4-6 semesters, depending on scope of project and commitment of time.